 Lily Zandniapour, Research and Evaluation Manager

 As a senior member of ORE, Dr. Zandniapour designs, implements, and oversees research and evaluation initiatives and capacity building efforts in support of agency mission and priorities, as well as program and policy goals.
-She leads a portfolio of projects that currently includes the Evaluation and Evidence Program of the Social Innovation Fund (SIF), the SIF National Assessment and the evaluation of the SIF Pay for Success (PFS) program.
+She currently provides oversight to a portfolio of projects that includes Scaling Evidence Based Models, Systematic Evidence Reviews and Synthesis, Evaluations of Senior Corps and AmeriCorps Initiatives and the agency’s Evaluation Capacity Building efforts.
 Dr. Zandniapour has held a variety of executive and technical leadership, as well as consulting, research, and teaching positions in the past.
 Organizations she has been associated with before include Innovation Network, QED Group, The Aspen Institute, Institute for Women’s Policy Research, The American University and World Bank.
 She is a member of the American Evaluation Association and Washington Evaluators.
 She holds a B.A. and Ph.D. in Economics from the American University.

 Contact us at: firstname.lastname@example.org